neda-noor-m/DataEngineeringZoomCamp/README.md

   3- docker run -it --entrypoint=bash python:3.9: to install pandas on this specific container

+  4- docker ps: List the running containers in your Docker environment: ps stands for “process status”

-  4- Docker build -t test:pandas . : builds a Docker image  from a Dockerfile in the current directory (where the Dockerfile is located) and tags it with the name test and the version pandas.
-After the image is built, you can refer to it as test:pandas in subsequent Docker commands (like docker run).
+  5- Docker build -t test:pandas . : builds a Docker image  from a Dockerfile in the current directory (where the Dockerfile is located) and tags it with the name test and the version pandas.
+After the image is built, you can refer to it as test:pandas in subsequent Docker commands (like docker run). "." syas to save the image in the current directory.

 ![Sample Image](images/dockerfile.png)

 There are lots of images in docker hub: hub.docker.com

 —-- —----------------------------------------------

-List the running containers in your Docker environment: ps stands for “process status” docker ps
+some practices:

+1- run an python image with pandas installed. what we want as output, once we are immediately in is "hello world" to be written in terminal.